-Today, with Digitization of everything, 80 percent the data being created is unstructured.
+Today, with Digitization of everything, 80 percent of the data being created is unstructured.

 Audio, Video, our social footprints, the data generated from conversations between customer service reps, tons of legal document’s texts processed in financial sectors are examples of unstructured data stored in Big Data.